KiCad/kicad-source-mirror/pcbnew/pcb_io/allegro/FORMAT.md

 0x28 shapes appear in two distinct contexts:

 1. On the net assignment chain (reachable from 0x1B NET via 0x04/0x05): these are computed copper fills.
-KiCad recomputes fills from zone outlines, so these are not imported.
+Collected during createTracks() and applied as fill polygons on matching ZONE objects via applyZoneFills().
+   Also used as a fallback for zone net resolution when resolveShapeNet() returns UNCONNECTED (matched by layer + bounding box overlap).

 2. On the `m_LL_Shapes` header linked list with BOUNDARY class (0x15): these are zone outlines and are imported as ZONE objects.